Israeli Masorti Movement Emergency Campaign

 - Public education with both Israeli and global Jewry; and

 - Engagement of Israelis and Jews worldwide in a mass grassroots support effort for Yosef Kibita and the Abayudaya.

-Please give as generously as you possibly can –and as quickly as you can– since the court case must be heard THIS JUNE!
+Please give as generously as you possibly can –and as quickly as you can– since this case is before the court now.

 All funds contributed will be used to support Masorti Israel’s efforts for Yosef Kibita and equality for the Abayudaya community.

 A Word About Donation Choices

 To support the Abayudaya Jews and Yosef Kibita, use the drop down menu in the form and select Abayudaya.
 If you want to support pluralism throughout Israel, select Jewish Pluralism Watch.
 If you would prefer to donate where the need is greatest, please make a gift of general support to the Masorti Foundation’s Unrestricted Fund, the third choice in the dropdown menu.

 Please know that whichever you choose, by giving, you will be making a crucial contribution — helping to build an Israel where all Jews can feel at home.

 Prefer to donate by mail?